jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 This is a sponsored review.
 Be that as it may, I still stand by every word and this is my objective and honest review.
 I love FPV and want to help people enjoy the hobby.
 </div>

-The [Mobula7 HD][1] is right up there at the top of the line micro quads, along side other drones such as the [Eachine Trashcan][6], [Mobula7][7], [Snapper7][8] and others.
-Being the latest and greatest quad in Happymodel's lineup, means it comes with the best overall specs, but it **also does something, that none of these other micro drones listed above do - it records 1080p 60fps video**.
+The [Mobula7 HD][1] is right up there at the top of the line micro quads, along with side other drones such as the [Eachine Trashcan][6], [Mobula7][7], [Snapper7][8] and others.
+Being the latest and greatest quad in Happymodel's lineup means it comes with the best overall specs, but it **also does something, that none of these other micro drones listed above do - it records 1080p 60fps video**.

 ![Mobula7 HD](mobula7-hd-review-and-setup-5.jpg)

-The [Mobula7 HD][1] falls into a class of micro quads called `cinewhoops`, which steams from the fact that it carries capabilities to record **1080p video at 60 fps**.
+The [Mobula7 HD][1] falls into a class of micro quads called `cinewhoops`, which stems from the fact that it carries capabilities to record **1080p video at 60 fps**.
 To achieve that it uses a Caddx Turtle V2 camera.
 As such, this quad targets a specific audience - people to whom recording high definition footage is important and given that you can't really carry a Go Pro on top of a micro drone, you are stuck with the option of using an FPV camera that doubles in functionality as a high def video recorder.

 Really, really neat!
 Now, I do say that as a fan of such cameras, in fact, I've been using [Runcam Split 2][9] and [Runcam Split Mini][10] for a while now and for my needs, those cameras are enough.
 I get fairly crisp 1080p 60fps footage to review my flight or [upload to YouTube][17].

-However the cool thing about the [Mobula7 HD][1] is that it is a micro quad and that means it comes with all the safety that comes with a micro quad.
+However, the cool thing about the [Mobula7 HD][1] is that it is a micro quad and that means it comes with all the safety that comes with a micro quad.
 You have prop guards, the chance of you doing damage to yourself or other people is nearly negligible (but of course please don't try).
-In turn this means that you can fly this in parks without being a menace to society.
+In turn, this means that you can fly this in parks without being a menace to society.

 ### Table of contents